acrylian/featured_image/README.md

 featured_image
 ================
 **Note: The functionality will be adapted for the next major Zenphoto release.
-It will not be directly compatible but there might be an importer.**
+It will not be directly compatible but there might be an importer.
+This plugin only gets general updates but no new features therefore.**

 A [Zenphoto](http://www.zenphoto.org) plugin to attach an image from the gallery to a Zenpage article, category or page as an "featured image".
 You can use this image for example for headers of your single article/page/category pages or within the news article list as a thumbnail.